enormandeau/meditation-timer/README.md

 ### FEATURES

- - Set preparation and meditation periods durations
+ - Set duration or preparation and meditation periods
  - Choose number of bells to play before and after the meditation period
  - Add optional bells at intervals during meditation
  - Use as a pomodoro timer! (see details in the `Pomodoro` section)